aws/aws-eks-best-practices/content/cost_optimization/awareness.md

 ### Using KubeCost for expenditure awareness and guidance

 Third party tools like [kubecost](https://kubecost.com/) can also be deployed on Amazon EKS to get visibility into cost of running your Kubernetes cluster.
+Please refer to this [AWS blog](https://aws.amazon.com/blogs/containers/how-to-track-costs-in-multi-tenant-amazon-eks-clusters-using-kubecost/) for tracking costs using Kubecost

 Deploying kubecost using Helm 3:
 ```